Fight against terrorism

 A successful approach of terrorism implies in-house coordination as well as thorough international cooperation.
 The network of Belgian diplomatic and consular missions plays a key role in this respect, by providing relevant information about the ongoing global developments in (combating) terrorism and by monitoring the cooperation with international partners.

 In order to prevent radicalisation and violent extremism, an ‘Actieplan Radicalisme’ (Plan R) was drawn up in 2005 and revised in 2015.
 Its summary is available online.
 Local task forces develop individualised pathways, in coordination with a national task force.
 The Brussels Region, the Flemish Community (summary in Dutch available here) and the French Community (summary in French available here) have drawn up their own action plans which are carried out in coordination with Plan R. Moreover, specific action plans were developed for addressing radicalisation in prisons and for combating violent extremism in the Brussels Canal District.

 At national level, the fight against terrorism was recently further reinforced.
-In January and November 2015, the Federal Government announced bundles of 12 and 18 measures respectively.
-Furthermore, in January 2015 the National Security Council was established, a body responsible for ensuring coordination between competent services and for setting general priorities.
+In 2015, the Federal Government announced a number of counterterrorism measures.
+In 2017, 28 additional security measures were taken.
+Furthermore, in 2015 the National Security Council was established, a body responsible for ensuring coordination between competent services and for setting general priorities.